Scientific computing (Computational science)

 C) A small matrix

-D) A matrix with many zero elements
+D) A large matrix with non-zero numbers

 Created with That Quiz — where a math practice test is always one click away.